GameMaker/PhoneGap-Performance-Test--PGPT-/README.md

 So having multiple intervals/timers is not a good idea.

 What if we keep the timing mechanism the same (setInterval(somefunc, 1)), but use JS to move the starfield instead of CSS?

+After setting up a toggle button to switch between CSS and JS, I am not seeing a significant difference between the two.
+They're both seeing:
+* about 200-250 FPS (reasonable, since we're doing almost nothing)
+* Generally smooth movement
+* Framerate fluctuations as high as 15FPS - 1000FPS